 - The integrating activity is intended to help students synthesize knowledge and skills acquired throughout the degree curriculum.
 The form of this activity may vary according to the particular discipline and may or may not involve academic credit.
 Examples include, but are not limited to, a thesis, analytical essay, artistic presentation, practicum, capstone project, and team consulting project.
 Departments and/or graduate program offices shall identify in the graduate catalog the integrating activity provided in each degree.

 - A comprehensive evaluation of the student’s performance should include a written or oral examination or evaluation to determine whether the student has achieved mastery of the student’s discipline.
 Assessment of a student’s performance shall be made by a committee established for that purpose consisting of a minimum of three (3) ETSU graduate faculty members.
-Experts from outside the university are also permitted to serve on such committees, with approval from the Dean of the School of Graduate Studies.
+Experts from outside the university are also permitted to serve on such committees, with approval from the Dean of the College of Graduate and Continuing Studies.
 The committee’s written assessment of the student’s performance shall become a part of the student’s permanent academic records.